zlsdzh001/padavan-4.4/README.md

 This project is based on original rt-n56u with latest mtk 4.4.198 kernel, which is fetch from D-LINK GPL code.

+#### Compile notes
+- Be careful: if you run the same workflow twice again , it could directly reload the previous `Makefile` from cache. so if you made change of 'Makefile' , you will have to run a new workfolow!!!

 ##### Enhancements in this repo

 - commits has beed rewritten on top of [hanwckf/rt-n56u](https://github.com/hanwckf/rt-n56u) repo for better history tracking